blakedennett/LoanApprovalProject/README.md

 ### Interpretation

 <h4>In reality, the biggest finding here is that the credit score seems to be a huge indicator for whether a loan is approved or not.
-The rest of these values are hardly different and therefore do not seem to have much impact.</h4>
+The rest of these values are hardly different and therefore do not seem to have much impact.
+My assumption is that the Cibil score is the first value evaluated and then further analysis is done from there.</h4>

 # Machine Learning